StroepWafel/LYTE/README.md

 # LYTE
 Live YouTube Entertainment (LYTE) is a program that allows viewers of a live stream to use commands to queue music

+# Donating
+If you find this program helpful or interesting, you can support me on [GitHub Sponsors](https://github.com/sponsors/StroepWafel).
+Your support is completely optional, but it helps me keep building tools like this — and maybe one day, turn it into my full-time job!

 # Contents:

 - [Commands](#commands)